How Much Does ISO 27001 Certification Cost? Full Breakdown, Audit Fees, and Compliance Budget Guide

 • Ongoing staff awareness training

-Typical ongoing costs for certification and maintenance range from $5,000 to $20,000 per year for small to mid-size organizations, excluding staff time.
-These are the recurring costs of ISO 27001 compliance over the full certification lifecycle -- they do not disappear after the initial certificate is issued.
+Typical ongoing costs range from $5,000 to $20,000 per year for small to mid-size organizations, excluding staff time.
+These recurring costs do not disappear after the initial certificate is issued.

 The costs associated with ISO 27001 that organizations most commonly underestimate:

 Staff time.
 The largest hidden cost.
-Implementing an ISMS, running the risk assessment, developing documentation, conducting the ISO 27001 internal audit, and attending the certification audit all consume significant hours.
-For a mid-size organization this can represent 500 to 1,500 hours of internal time -- a real cost even if it does not appear on any invoice.
+Implementing an ISMS, running the risk assessment, developing documentation, conducting internal audits, and attending the certification audit all consume significant hours.
+For a mid-size organization this can represent 500 to 1,500 hours of internal time — a real cost even if it does not appear on any invoice.

 Remediation costs.
 Gap assessments and risk assessments surface security gaps that need fixing before the certification audit.
 Depending on your current security posture, remediation can range from minor process updates to significant infrastructure investment.